LEARN MORE

 Need help crafting your letter?

 Oakland is considering making a new food policy that would help people in food deserts gain access to healthful foods.
-One part of the food policy would allow people to raise and slaughter chickens, rabbits, goats and other animals for food, effectively without any oversight.
+Unfortunately, one part of the food policy would allow people to raise and slaughter chickens, rabbits, goats and other animals.

-NoBS is opposed to this because it does nothing to increase access to healthful foods (fruits & veggies), is harmful to animals, and will have negative impacts on wildlife, city agencies and subject more people to the violence inherent in animal slaughter.
+The problem is that allowing livestock, and their subsequent slaughter, does nothing to increase access to healthful foods (fruits & vegetables), is harmful to animals, will have negative impacts on wildlife, will burden city agencies, and will subject more people to the violence inherent in animal slaughter.

 Sample points for your letter are below.
 While we have provided talking points for you to craft your letter, please try to personalize your letter as much as possible—a personalized letter is always more likely to be read and taken seriously than a form letter.